-The PNG Health Project was born in 2013 when 6 dedicated medical students rotated through the Western Province of PNG.
+The PNG Health Project was born in 2013 when 6 dedicated medical students rotated through the Western Province of PNG and will conclude at the end of 2018.
 Their destination was Kiunga, a small village for most but a thriving metropolis for the locals.
 The Kiunga Hospital can take 60 patients and handle almost any medical problem.
 A joint project between Hope4Health, QRME and Ok-Tedi Mining, the placement offers students the chance to experience the challenges and rewards of practising medicine in a developing country.

 The students (Joseph Coterill, Laura De Souza, Oscar Close and Mikaela Seymour) presenting a new ECG machine to Dr Julius Plindo, fundraised for by HOPE4HEALTH’s annual gala ball in 2013.

-If you are no longer a student but still interested in volunteering your medical skills in PNG positions are available throught Australian Doctors Interational.
+If you are interested in volunteering your medical skills in PNG positions are available throught Australian Doctors Interational.